ShoreShop/ShoreModel_Benchmark/submissions/Multi-layer-LSTM_MB/README.md

-## Mutiple layer LSTM network for discrete data
+## Multiple layer LSTM network for discrete data
 ### Model description
 **LSTM (Long Short-Term Memory) network** is one of the recurrent neural networks (RNNs) specifically designed to learn long-term dependencies in sequential data.
 LSTM networks have a memory cell that can retain information for extended periods, making it exceptionally well-suited for tasks involving sequences such as natural language processing, speech recognition, and time series forecasting.
 LSTM networks employ gates to control the flow of information into and out of the memory cell: input, forget, and output gates.
 LSTMs are more powerful tool for modeling sequential data than traditional RNNs.